 If you find it useful, let me know in the comments below, or on twitter @RachelDobbs1.
 All of the resources I produce are available to download for FREE, but if you’d like to contribute to my future projects, say thank you or just do something nice for a fellow creative practitioner, feel free to donate by clicking the button below…

 ACE Project Grants application cheatsheet – helping you complete the Arts Council England National Lottery Project Grants application

 Below you'll find links to 2 documents to be used in parallel:

-This document shows the whole Grants for the Arts application form on 3 sheets.
+This document shows the whole Arts Council National Lottery Project Grants application form on 3 sheets.

 TIP: Print out at A3 to use for notes, brainstorming and planning.

 - Download PDF – A3 Overview – ACE Cheatsheet (2018 onwards)